'When Night Draws In' (comic strip for MAD).

 Recognition

-In 1982 Collins won the first prize at the Wereldkartoenale in Knokke-Heist, Belgium.
-His winning cartoon - which depicts a business man flying back to a bird's nest full of squeaking brief cases - sported the official cartoon festival exhibition poster.
-The Cartoonists' Club of Great Britain voted Collins "Cartoonist of the Year" three times, namely 1984, 1985 and 1987.
+In 1982, Collins won the first prize at the Wereldkartoenale in Knokke-Heist, Belgium.
+His winning cartoon, depicting a business man flying back to a bird's nest full of squeaking brief cases, sported the official cartoon festival exhibition poster.
+The Cartoonists' Club of Great Britain voted Collins "Cartoonist of the Year" three times, namely in 1984, 1985 and 1987.
 He also received the Japanese Yomiuri Shimbun award eight times, five in a row from 1980 to 1984 and again in 1986, 1990 and 1994.
-In 2011 Collins was honored with an MBE medal by Queen Elizabeth II.
-His brother, Phil Collins, was present during the ceremony.
+In 2011, Collins was honored with an MBE medal by Queen Elizabeth II.
+His brother Phil Collins was present during the ceremony.

 Clive Collins passed away in 2022, at age 80.